Air Fryer Rotisserie Cornish Hen

 Dinner is served, gluten free and low sodium!

 Notes ♪♫ My late husband Mr. Cucina and I had a long-standing tradition of going out for Hibachi on Halloween night.
 We did this every Halloween for over 20 years!
 When I was diagnosed with Celiac disease, we even found a Hibachi restaurant that would prepare my meal gluten free, and the tradition continued.
-When his health took a turn for the worse and we could no longer go out to eat, I made this meal for us at home one Halloween night.
+When his health took a turn for the worse and we could no longer go out to eat, I started making this meal for us at home on Halloween night.
 Things change, but this old tradition of ours will always bring back happy memories.

 Print This Post Print This Post